 Visit the Beaches of Antiparos with the Kids

 Near our hotel, they enjoyed two of the most peaceful places.
-The beach is known as the Camping Beach because it’s near the only camping site you’ll find in Antiparos, and the other one is Theologos, so shallow and calm to look almost as a lagoon.
+The beach is known as the Camping Beach because it’s near the only camping site you’ll find in Antiparos, and the other one is Theologos, so shallow and calm it look almost like a lagoon.
 One of the best ones for toddlers and small kids.

 The beach of Sifneikos (thus called as you can see Sifnos in the distance) is a bit rougher for kids.
 Great for adults and irreplaceable for sunsets!

 Best Beaches for Kids in Antiparos

 Other beaches relatively close to the chora are Psarailyki A and Psaralyki B, together with Panagia and Glyfa.
 They are more traditional places.